 Your submission does not create an

-On the other hand, an office action may raise complex legal issues that need to be addressed before your application will be allowed by the trademark examining attorney.
+On the other hand, a trademark office action may raise complex legal issues that need to be addressed before your application will be allowed by the trademark examining attorney.
 For example, the office action may indicate that the trademark examining attorney is refusing registration of your trademark on the basis that it is likely to cause confusion with another mark in an existing trademark registration or pending trademark application.
 Similarly, the office action may indicate that your application is being rejected on the basis that your trademark is merely descriptive, geographically descriptive, scandalous, or even deceptive.
 In these cases, it will be necessary to research, prepare, and submit a detailed legal argument in order to attempt to persuade the trademark examining attorney to withdraw the refusal.
 If you are successful, then the trademark examining attorney will approve your application.
-In the event you are unsuccessful, the trademark examining attorney will issue another office action and you will have the option of appealing the decision to the Trademark Trial and Appeal Board and/or filing a Request for Reconsideration.
+In the event you are unsuccessful, the trademark examining attorney will issue another trademark office action and you will have the option of filing a trademark appeal with the Trademark Trial and Appeal Board and/or filing a Request for Reconsideration.